-• You can normally take up to 25% tax-free cash when you access your benefits (limited to a lifetime maximum of £268,275 unless you hold protection for a higher amount).
-Under HMRC rules, for every £1 you take as tax-free cash, £3 is moved to a flexi-access drawdown account that we set up for you.
-Then each time you take money out of that account you may pay tax on the full amount of each lump sum.
+- You can normally take up to a 25% tax-free lump sum when you access your benefits (limited to a lifetime maximum of £268,275 unless you hold protection for a higher amount).
+Under HMRC rules, for every £1 you take as tax-free lump sum, £3 is moved to a flexi-access drawdown account that we set up for you.
+Then each time you take money out of that account you may pay tax on the full amount.

-• Once you’ve received the first flexi-access drawdown income payment from your flexi-access drawdown account, this can trigger a lower annual allowance of £10,000.
+- Once you’ve received the first payment from your flexi-access drawdown account, this can trigger a lower annual allowance of £10,000.
 This is known as a money purchase annual allowance (MPAA).

 More about your different options for taking your pension savings »